 The Human-Centered Design process consists of three phases:

-- Inspiration, where you need to engage with your target audience to understand their problems, pain points, and what they think may make their lives better.
+Inspiration is where you need to engage with your target audience to understand their problems, pain points, and what they think may improve their lives.

-- Ideation means brainstorming on how to address the problem in an innovative way.
+Ideation means brainstorming on how to address the problem in an innovative way.
 The golden rule here is that there is no such thing as a bad idea.
-That’s done, you tweak and change the ideas to come up with a vision for a product that could solve the problem you were thinking about in the first place.
-This phase is also about creating a prototype and testing it on your end-users, making sure you take all feedback on board.
+That’s done; you tweak and change the ideas to come up with a vision for a product that could solve the problem you were thinking about in the first place.
+This phase is also about creating and testing a prototype on your end-users, ensuring you take all feedback on board.

-How to implement HCD principles in your organisation or in your own projects?
+How to implement HCD Principles in your projects?

 Once you know HCD is something you want to implement within your organisation, start thinking about the process of doing it.
-As is the case when introducing an agile framework, implementing HCD in your business may take a bit of time.
-Start slowly, for example by using HCD in just one of the products you are developing.
+As is the case when introducing an agile framework, implementing HCD in your business may take some time.
+Start slowly, for example, by using HCD in just one of the products you are developing.

 See how it goes – when you test it on a smaller thing, it will be much easier to implement it later across the whole organisation.